leppekja/chess-mml/README.md

 ### Vec Similarity

 Provides measures of how similar two (or more) positions are using the dot product of the vectors.

+### Run.py

+Using a list of vectorized positions (csv), and a given fen string, will return 50 positions from a cluster and cosine similarity scores.